Vicba/blog/content/blog/trip-to-san-francisco/index.md

 Our first stop was **Palo Alto Networks**, where we were welcomed by a lovely lady named Bree, who works there as a recruiter.
 She gave a presentation where she explained what the company does and what the company values.
 After that, she invited three new-grad tech employees to answer questions about their first job, how they got the job, etc. We later got a guided tour around the office.

 By the time we were done with the tour, it was almost noon, so we stopped at In-n-Out for lunch.
-It was my first experience, and it was really nice, but I didn't like the fries as much (maybe because I'm used to the French fries in Europe).
+It was my first experience, and it was really nice, but I didn't like the fries (maybe because I'm used to the French fries) as much as in Belgium.

 Our second company visit was to **Microsoft**, which was something I was looking forward to.
 We were expected by Nills, a Belgian working for Microsoft in the Bay Area.
 He told us about his experience moving to the US and gave some tips and tricks about getting a job in the US.
 At the end, he talked a bit about the latest developments, e.g., GitHub Copilot and Microsoft's low code platform, as AI is a hot topic at the moment.